-- (A) The Commission and/or the Seminole Nation Court, upon appeal, after hearing, may: - (i) Affirm, reverse, modify or remand a matter as appropriate subject to the standard of review established in this Title; - (ii) Compel SNGA and/or the Chief Gaming Regulator to take an action unlawfully or unreasonably delayed or withheld; or - (iii) Set aside and remand a regulation of the SNGA to the Chief Gaming Regulator upon a finding that such regulation or some portion of the regulation is arbitrary and capricious, an abuse of discretion, or otherwise not in accordance with law. - (B) The Seminole Nation Court upon appeal, after hearing may: - (i) Affirm, reverse, modify or remand a matter to the Commission, as appropriate, subject to the standard of review established in this Title; or - (ii) Compel the SNGA Gaming Commission to act or make a decision where an action or decision has been unduly delayed, or it may assume jurisdiction in a case before the SNGA Gaming Commission where a decision has been unduly delayed or due process has been denied. - (C) The Seminole Nation Court upon appeal, after hearing, may award just and reasonable compensation for a personal injury or property damage upon a finding that the Gaming Operation is liable as a matter of law given all the facts and circumstances of the case as adduced at hearing of the case under applicable law, provided that: - (i) The amount of such award shall be reduced by 10% if the tort claim is filed with the Enterprise more than ninety (90) days after the event allegedly giving rise to the claim; and

-The amount of compensation awarded for any one person for personal injury, for any one occurrence for personal injury, or for any one occurrence for property damage may not exceed the amount of the public liability insurance each such category of personal injury or property damage maintained by the Gaming Operation for the express purposes of covering and satisfying tort claims.

-The Commission and/or Seminole Nation Court upon appeal of the denial, in whole or in part, of a prize claim, after hearing, may award just and reasonable compensation if the full amount of an award determined to be due was not paid, provided that the amount of the award may not exceed the amount of the prize that the claimant establishes he or she was entitled to be awarded nor, in any case, an amount exceeding the maximum prize available in the game or gaming machine giving rise to the dispute.
+(A) The Commission and/or the Seminole Nation Court, upon appeal, after hearing, may:

+- (i) Affirm, reverse, modify or remand a matter as appropriate subject to the standard of review established in this Title; - (ii) Compel SNGA and/or the Chief Gaming Regulator to take an action that the Commission and/or Court has found was unlawfully or unreasonably delayed or withheld by SNGA and/or the Chief Gaming Regulator; or - (iii) Set aside and remand a regulation of the SNGA to the Chief Gaming Regulator upon a finding that such regulation or some portion of the regulation is arbitrary and capricious, an abuse of discretion, or otherwise not in accordance with law. - (B) The Seminole Nation Court upon appeal, after hearing may: - (i) Affirm, reverse, modify or remand a matter to the Commission, as appropriate, subject to the standard of review established in this Title; or - (ii) Compel the SNGA Gaming Commission to act or make a decision where an action or decision has been unduly delayed, or it may assume jurisdiction in a case before the SNGA Gaming Commission where a decision has been unduly delayed or due process has been denied. - (C) The Seminole Nation Court upon appeal, after hearing, may award just and reasonable compensation for a personal injury or property damage upon a finding that the Gaming Operation is liable as a matter of law given all the facts and circumstances of the case as adduced at hearing of the case under applicable law, provided that: - (i) The amount of such award shall be reduced by 10% if the tort claim is filed with the Enterprise more than ninety (90) days after the event allegedly giving rise to the claim; and - (ii) The amount of compensation awarded for any one person for personal injury, for any one occurrence for personal injury, or for any one occurrence for property damage may not exceed the amount of the public liability insurance each such category of personal injury or property damage maintained by the Gaming Operation for the express purposes of covering and satisfying tort claims. - (D) The Commission and/or Seminole Nation Court upon appeal of the denial, in whole or in part, of a prize claim, after hearing, may award just and reasonable compensation if the full amount of an award determined to be due was not paid, provided that the amount of the award may not exceed the amount of the prize that the claimant establishes he or she was entitled to be awarded nor, in any case, an amount exceeding the maximum prize available in the game or gaming machine giving rise to the dispute.
-Burden of Proof.
-The Appellant shall bear the burden of proof in any appeal filed pursuant to this Title.

-Filing Fees.
-Each appeal under this Title shall be subject to a nonrefundable filing fee of five hundred dollars (\$500.00) to be paid to the SNGA Gaming Commission and/or Seminole Nation Court, as appropriate, which fee(s) may be waived only upon a demonstration of hardship supported by substantial evidence.
+- (E) Burden of Proof.
+The Appellant shall bear the burden of proof in any appeal filed pursuant to this Title. - (F) Filing Fees.
+Each appeal under this Title shall be subject to a non-refundable filing fee of five hundred dollars (\$500.00) to be paid to the SNGA Gaming Commission and/or Seminole Nation Court, as appropriate, which fee(s) may be waived only upon a demonstration of hardship supported by substantial evidence.
 The Seminole Nation Court may amend the filing fee by administrative order.

-[HISTORY: Ordinance No. 86-2; Ordinance No. 91-08, August 29, 1991; Codified by Law 91-12, November 16, 1991, Amended by Law No. 2001-12, December 1, 2001, Amended by Law No. 2003-07, September 6, 2003; Ordinance No. 09-08, June 6, 2009]
+[HISTORY: Enacted by TO 86-2; amended by TO 91-08, August 29, 1991; codified by TO 91-12, November 16, 1991, amended by TO 2001-12, December 1, 2001, amended by TO 2003-07, September 6, 2003; amended by TO 09-08, June 6, 2009; superseded by TO 2011-11, October 29, 2011; NIGC approved February 9, 2012.]